Library Services Code of Conduct

 - Action taken after a breach of the code

-We ask you to treat Library Services staff and fellow users with respect and courtesy.
-City will not tolerate antisocial behaviour, this includes:
+We ask you to treat Library Services staff and fellow users with dignity and respect.
+The University will not tolerate antisocial behaviour.
+This includes:

 - Demeaning, abusive, indecent or offensive language or comments